davromaniak/zimbashckup/README.md

 About
 -----
 Simple Bash script for backing up zimbra mailboxes.
-Inspired by the script zimbraBackupAllAccounts.sh wrote by Richardson Lima and available here : http://wiki.zimbra.com/wiki/Backing_up_and_restoring_Zimbra_%28Open_Source_Version%29#Another_option
+Inspired by the script zimbraBackupAllAccounts.sh written by Richardson Lima and available here : http://wiki.zimbra.com/wiki/Backing_up_and_restoring_Zimbra_%28Open_Source_Version%29#Another_option
-I modified Richardson's script for personal needs, and I think it could help people, so I decided to distribute it using github.
+I modified Richardson's script for personal needs, and I think it could help people, so I decided to redistribute it.

 Requirements
 ------------